National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/installation/docker.md

 ## Having trouble?

-Run these commands at **Consul Democracy's directory**, to erase all your previous Consul Democracy's Docker images and containers.
+Run these commands at **Moucharaka Mouwatina's directory**, to erase all your previous Moucharaka Mouwatina's Docker images and containers.
 Then restart the Docker [installation process](#installation):

-1. Remove all Consul Democracy images:
+1. Remove all Moucharaka Mouwatina images:

 ```bash
 docker-compose down --rmi all -v --remove-orphans
 ```

-2. Remove all Consul Democracy containers
+2. Remove all Moucharaka Mouwatina containers

 ```bash
 docker-compose rm -f -s -v